MGessinger/phi/README.md

 ## Basic Syntax

 A Phi-command consists of a sequence of Identifiers or Constant Literals.
 As mentioned above, Phi uses Reverse Polish Notation, which means that a function call is performed by listing out the arguments, followed by the function name.
 The output of a function call can then either be stored in a variable, or used as input to another function.
-Commands can be chained by placing a colon (:) between them.
+Commands can be chained by placing a semicolon (;) between them.

 ### Variables

-Variables in Phi are categorized into two distinct groups.
+Variables in a Phi command are categorized into two distinct groups.
 The first group is said to *provide* data, and consists of those variables that are used as input for some function call or function return value.
 The second group is said to *absorb* data and consists of variables that are used to store the result of a function call or literal.
+Of course, the role of a variable can change from one command to the next.

 This can be thought of as a stack based system: If there is data on the stack, a variable will pop that data and store it away, otherwise it pushes its data onto the stack.
 Note however that this stack analysis is evaluated ad Compile time and therefore there is no overhead compared to direct assignments like C.

 Clearly, literals are always providing data, as their value cannot be changed.
 Whether a variable is providing or absorbing data, depends on its position in the surrounding command.
 By default, any variable occurring before a function call is providing data, any variable occurring after a function call is absorbing data.
 You can override the latter by appending ":v" to the variable name to declare it as providing data.
 Example:
 ```
 	a function1 b		// stores the result of function1 into the variable b
 	a function1 b:v		// Provides the result of function1 and the value of b for the next function call
 ```
 For a simple variable assignment without calling into a function, use the keyword `store`.
 It is used in Code just like a function call, but is evaluated at compile time.
 In effect, `store` is a type-independent identity-function that returns its input unaltered.
 If store and `:v` are used in conjunction, then `:v` supersedes.

 **Note**: Because the data is arranged in a stack, saving data for multiple variables at once might not work as you might expect.
 Take the following example: